FuelLabs/sway-libs/sway_libs/src/ownership/README.md

 It is important to note that unlike Solidity, Sway does not use constructors.
 When a contract is deployed there is no owner until one is set.
 It is important to implement a constructor where the owner is initalized.

+> **Note**
+> Storage in libraries is not offically supported by Sway.
+Current storage uses a hash key for manual storage management and will be updated when https://github.com/FuelLabs/sway/issues/2585 is resolved.

 For more information please see the [specification](./SPECIFICATION.md).

 # Using the Library